 We work with community partners to develop strong social support systems for children and families to develop, grow and learn in a positive, supportive environment.

 Every child has the right to be cared for by a family.
 Yet, more than two million children are living in institutions.
 In our SOS Children’s Village families, we work to reduce institutional practices to ensure the everyday life of the child and parent is similar to that of natural families.
 We minimise institutional features by making use of available community infrastructure and facilities as far as possible.

 Most children in alternative care would like to be reintegrated with their family of origin.
 When it is in their best interest, we view the eventual reintegration of children into their biological families as part of the alternative care process.
-In 2016, 33% of children and young people in SOS family care were reintegrated with their biological families after we supported them to meet their development goals.
+Of those children who left SOS care in 2016, 38% were reunified with their biological families after we supported them to meet their development goals.

 We prepare children and young people for independence from the day they enter one of our alternative care settings.
 As they grow older, we teach them to increasingly take responsibility for their lives and development.
 In 2016, 58% of young people between 18 and 25 in SOS family care became independent after successfully completing our leaving-care support process.

 In SOS families, children grow up in a stable, secure and loving home.